-During this hands-on seven-hour workshop, you will create a co-constructed learning environment by exploring water.
-You will investigate the concepts of free exploration, prompted exploration and demonstration and discuss their role in inquiry-based practices.
+- Investigate the concepts of free exploration, prompted exploration and demonstration and discuss their role in inquiry-based practices.

-You will be given the opportunity to critically reflect on the challenges and successes in your current STEM practices, explore your role in a co-constructed environment and practise documenting children’s learning.
+- Explore your role in a co-constructed environment and practise documenting children’s learning.

 By the end of this workshop, you will be equipped with real-life ideas on how to create a nurturing setting for children to explore STEM in age-appropriate ways.